-With the opening of Suez Canal in 1869, Brindisi became a port of call for cargo ships travelling to and from eastern Asia.
-During World War I (1914-1918) it was an important naval base.
-From Brindisi, cruise ship tourists can visit the ancient baroque town of Lecce.
+With the opening of Suez Canal in 1869, Brindisi became a port of call for cargo vessels on the trade routes to and from eastern Asia.
+During WW1 (1914-1918) the port was an important naval base.
+From Brindisi, cruise ship tourists can visit the baroque town of Lecce.

 Port Brindisi cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Brindisi, Italy.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.